mharen/mharen.github.io/_posts/2011/2011-01-19-dear-once-upon-child-response-1.md

 I am a small independent business owner.
 My store is one of the smallest in the system.
 Both my husband and I do work and have a family and retail is always a risky business with high operating expenses.
 I apologize for your inconvenience with the bathroom and sincerely wish it was different.
 Theft loss became too high of an expense.

 I am sometimes on shift, and work almost every night after close.
 I usually see most of the girls on a daily or every other day basis.
 We definitely had an issue with clothing over the summer that had been addressed.
-We had to make a list of &quot;NO's&quot; that was very specific.
+We had to make a list of "NO's" that was very specific.

 I am not sure when you were last in the store.
 We do have days that we get slap happy and discuss things and joke around.
 We are all close as a staff as many of my girls have worked for me for a very long time.